Contingency planning for emergency closure of a private practice

-Nomination of an individual to manage the practice closure
+Nominate an individual to manage the practice closure

-As part of a contingency plan, psychiatrists may like to consider nominating an individual who can oversee and administrate/ensure the orderly execution of their practice closure on their behalf, should the need arise.
+As part of a contingency plan, psychiatrists may like to consider nominating an individual who can oversee and administer/ensure the orderly execution of their practice closure on their behalf, should the need arise.
 Ideally, any such nominated individual should be a psychiatrist.
 If this is not possible, other parties to consider in assuming the role include those who are readily available, such as a staff member from the practice, a relative, a colleague or a business associate.

 Importantly, the chosen party needs to be someone whom the psychiatrist feels will be able to perform the tasks involved in closing down a practice.
 They should be able to manage any unforeseen events, responsibly and effectively and without feeling overwhelmed.
 The nominated party should also have a clear understanding of, and capability to carry out their responsibilities commensurate with the privacy requirements of the relevant jurisdiction.